 From Karstula, the transport companies transport the logs to a construction site where selected builders build the log frame.
 In these stages of the value chain, we rely on the services of our long-term partner network such as local builders, electrical and HVAC contractors.
 Neither the stages of the value chain related to the acquisition of timber, logistics and processing of raw logs do not generate net sales for us.
 At the end of the value chain, services such as maintenance or designing building extension projects for log houses can generate more sales for us.

 Most of our business capital is tied up in fixed assets, consisting of the Karstula factory property and manufacturing machinery and equipment.
 However, our capital needs are moderate and investment needs are low.
-The investment program of more than EUR 7 million to renew the Karstula production line, launched in the previous strategy period, will be completed in 2022.
+The investment program of more than EUR 7 million to renew the Karstula production line, launched in the previous strategy period, was completed in 2022.

 The negative working capital structure characteristic for our industry allows working capital to be released as net sales increases, which in turn strengthens our cash flow.
 With moderate capital commitment we can achieve strong return on capital in our business.